sarnobat/graalvm_aotc_java/README.md

 ### Verdict
 2022-09-09 Is great when it works, but setting up any reflection is a lot of extra work.
-I could get it to work on Mac but not on Linux
+I could get jersey to work on Mac but not on Linux

 # graalvm_aotc_java